PennyLaneAI/pennylane/doc/code/overview.rst

 The code documentation serves as a reference where all classes and functions of PennyLane can be looked up.
-This is useful in order to check the signatures of inputs outputs, as well as the different options these functions provide.
+This is useful in order to check the signatures of inputs and outputs of functions, or the attributes and methods of classes.

 Functions and classes are organised in **modules**.
-To import a class or functions, you need to specify the full module path, i.e.,
+To import a specific class or function, you need to specify the full module path, i.e.,

 .. code::

     from pennylane.templates.layers import StronglyEntanglingLayer

-Some modules are relevant to users, while others are providing more lower-level functionality.
+While some modules are relevant to users, others are providing lower-level functionality and are therefore more relevant for developers.

 User-facing modules